History of women in engineering in the United Kingdom: Post-war, Cold War and second wave feminism

-In 1967, WES led the organisation of the second International Conference of Women Engineers and Scientists, held in Cambridge.
+In 1967, WES led the organisation of the second International Conference of Women Engineers and Scientists, held in Cambridge, which had first been held in 1964 in New York initiated by the Society of Women Engineers.
 The conference was attended by delegates from across the globe, with many international speakers, including from African and Asian countries.

 Tidal engineer Mary Kendrick began leading the team working on the Thames Barrier in 1968.
 She later became the first female Acting Conservator of the River Mersey responsible for keeping the River Mersey navigable, a role dating back to 1625.

 In 1969, Shirley Williams MP, then Minister for Education and Science, launched the first Women in Engineering Year campaign in conjunction with WES to encourage girls and young women to take up engineering as a career.

 Although numbers were tiny until the 1970s, increasing numbers of women started to take university degrees and trade qualifications in engineering subjects.
 It was still a period when a talented person could rise from the technician ranks without a degree, as defence engineer Joan Lavender was able to do at DeHavillands and engineering software designer Judy Butland was able to do at Manchester University and then with her own software business.
 The defence industry, aviation and the emerging computer hardware and software industries were areas when many women found careers at that time.
 Examples include Elizabeth Killick, WES presidents Elizabeth Laverick and Peggy Hodges and the founder of the UK's first independent commercial software company, Dina St Johnston.

 In 1979 the Finniston Report into the engineering profession in the United Kingdom was commissioned by the Labour government.
 This ultimately led to the foundation of the Engineering Council in 1981, which in its turn collaborated with the Equal Opportunities Commission (EOC) to launch the Women into Science and Engineering (WISE) year in 1984.
 Spearheaded by Baroness Beryl Platt, Chair of the EOC and herself an aeronautical engineer, WISE aimed to highlight the career opportunities for girls and women in science and engineering professions.
 At the time of the launch of WISE, only 7% of engineering graduates in the UK were women.